scala/improvement-proposals/content/flexible-varargs.md

 ```

 ### Javascript
 Javascript's expression `...`  syntax works identically to this proposal.
-In Python, you can mix
+In Javascript, you can mix
 single values with one or more `...` unpackings when calling a function:

 ```javascript